Mhdkendyy/kendyyPlugins/README.md

-# CatPlugins
+# kendyyPlugins
-Additional plugin for catuserbot
+Additional plugin for kendyyUBT